riadjoseph/Go_Seo/README.md

 A series of command line utilities to support SEO actions.

 # folderCount
-folderCount is used to identify all first level folders and count the number of URLs in each folder.
+folderCount is used to identify and count all first level folders.
 **Usage:** folderCount URL_Extract_file
 # paramCount
-paramCount is used to identify and count all Parameter Keys used.
+paramCount is used to identify and count all Parameter Keys.
 **Usage:** paramCount URL_Extract_file
 # listAnalysis
-listAnalysis uses the Botify API and returns key details for the most recent crawl in a specified project.
+listAnalysis uses the Botify API and returns crawl meta data for the most recent crawl in a specified project.
 **Note** Update the code to include your own Botify API key.
 **Usage:** listAnalysis Username Project_Slug.
 # listURLs